justinthelaw/uds-rke2/README.md

 This Zarf package serves as an air-gapped production environment for deploying [UDS Core](https://github.com/defenseunicorns/uds-core), individual UDS Capabilities, and UDS capabilities aggregated (bundled) via the [UDS CLI](https://github.com/defenseunicorns/uds-cli).

-## Prerequisites
+## Pre-Requisites

 ### Deployment Target

+- A base installation of [Ubuntu Server 20.04+](https://ubuntu.com/download/server) on the node's host system
+- [UDS CLI](https://github.com/defenseunicorns/uds-cli/blob/main/README.md#install) using the versions specified in the [UDS Common repository](https://github.com/defenseunicorns/uds-common/blob/main/README.md#supported-tool-versions)
 - See the RKE2 documentation for host system [pre-requisites](https://docs.rke2.io/install/requirements)
-- A base installation of [Ubuntu Server 20.04](https://ubuntu.com/download/server) on your host or in a VM
-- [UDS CLI](https://github.com/defenseunicorns/uds-cli/blob/main/README.md#install) using the versions specified in the [UDS Common repository](https://github.com/defenseunicorns/uds-common/blob/main/README.md#supported-tool-versions)
+- See the Rook-Ceph documentation for the host system [pre-requisites](https://rook.io/docs/rook/latest-release/Getting-Started/Prerequisites/prerequisites/) based on the node's role and the cluster's configurations

-#### Aliases for UDS CLI
+### UDS CLI Aliasing

-Below are instructions for adding UDS CLI aliases that are useful for deployments.
+Below are instructions for adding UDS CLI aliases that are useful for deployments that occur in an air-gap with only the UDS CLI binary available to the delivery engineer.

 For general CLI UX, put the following in your shell configuration (e.g., `/root/.bashrc`):